Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet: Introduction

-Some recent studies have attempted to incorporate multiple atmospheric variables into their models to improve prediction robustness \cite{wang2025enhancing, cao2025enhancing}.
+Some recent studies have attempted to incorporate multiple atmospheric variables into their models to improve prediction robustness \cite{wang2025enhancing,cao2025enhancing}.
 For instance, the authors in \cite{kaparakis2023wf} introduced WF-UNet, a two-stream UNet architecture that processes both precipitation maps and wind speed maps to assess the impact of wind on precipitation nowcasting.
 However, such approaches typically depend on spatially continuous maps rather than integrating discrete station-based observations.
 Weather stations provide highly localized, multi-variable atmospheric observations that offer valuable insights into the physical processes behind rainfall.
 However, station data alone lacks spatial continuity, making it challenging to use directly in deep learning models designed for grid-based data.
 Our work aims to bridge this gap by learning from both discrete weather station data and radar-based precipitation maps.

-Among various spatial interpolation techniques, Kriging \cite{Isaaks1989} has been widely used as a geostatistical method for generating spatially continuous fields from discrete observations.
-It estimates both spatial values and associated uncertainties through a variogram model \cite{8102132,brown2022variogram}.
-This makes Kriging performs well for smoothly varying meteorological variables and provides interpretable spatial correlations.
-However, it also suffers from several weaknesses when applied to high-resolution or rapidly evolving rainfall processes.
-It assumes spatial stationarity, leading to performance degradation during convective events; it tends to over-smooth local extremes, thereby reducing the representation of sharp rainfall gradients.
-These strengths and weaknesses highlight the need to combine Kriging interpolation with the deep learning to produce more realistic and dynamically consistent precipitation fields.

-To address this limitation, this study explores the potential benefits of incorporating additional meteorological data into deep learning-based nowcasting models.
-Specifically, we introduce two novel architectures, i.e. SmaAt-fUsion and SmaAt-Krige-GNet, that integrate multi-variable weather station data alongside precipitation radar data.
-The key contributions of this work are as follows.
+To address this limitation, this study explores the integration of additional meteorological observations into deep learning-based precipitation nowcasting.
+We propose two architectures, SmaAt-fUsion and SmaAt-Krige-GNet, that incorporate multi-variable weather station data together with radar observations.
+The main contributions are summarized as follows.